vikinglock/bento/README.md

 ### lightweight

-~~bento is currently only about 20MB with most of it being other libraries like the bullet physics engine and opengl~~
+bento is currently only about 30MB with most of it being other libraries like the bullet physics engine or dear imgui

-~~also the example runs at 60+ fps only taking 45 MB ram on my computer~~
+also the example runs at 60+ fps only taking 52-150 MB ram on my computer

 holy christ remind me to optimize it at some point